2019 Q4 – Prepare your business for holidays, vacations and commercial festivals in China

 Mid-Autumn Festival– September 13th, 2019 (Zhōngqiūjié, 中秋节) is the second grandest festival in China after the Chinese New Year.
 The day is also known as the Moon Festival, as at that time of the year the moon is at its roundest and brightest, symbolizing togetherness and reunion in Chinese culture.
 Today, the holiday is celebrated by eating “moon cake”, or yuebing (月饼), the sweet pastry made from wheat or rice flour and sugar you can find in every city in China during September.
 Most Chinese go in a three-day vacation, from September 13th to September 15th.

-Independence Day, China’s National Holiday – October 1st – 7th, 2019 (Guóqìngjié, 国庆节), is celebrated every year on October 1, and marks the People’s Republic of China Independence Day in 1949.
+China’s National Holiday – October 1st – 7th, 2019 (Guóqìngjié, 国庆节), is celebrated every year on October 1, and marks the declaration of the People’s Republic of China in 1949.
 This festive day is held all over China and the Chinese are taking a 7-day vacation, also called the “Golden Week” in which many businesses in China are closed for the holiday and hotel prices soar.

 Most factories and companies in China work 7 days a week throughout the year, and the “golden week” that occurs twice a year is a concentrated vacation and a rare period in which the business world in China stops by.